jpadilla/django-rest-framework-jwt/docs/index.md

 By default, only superusers (`user.is_superuser == True`) can impersonate other accounts.
 If you need to customize the permission handling process, override the `ImpersonateJSONWebTokenView`'s [`permission_classes` attribute](https://www.django-rest-framework.org/api-guide/permissions/#setting-the-permission-policy).

+## Blacklisting Tokens

+Blacklisting allows users to blacklist their own token from the HTTP header or cookies by redirecting to the `BlacklistView` in which case the view is serves as a logout.

 ## Additional Settings
 There are some additional settings that you can override similar to how you'd do it with Django REST framework itself.
 Here are all the available defaults.